-The Russian National Tourist Office was founded in 1997, and today has offices in the UK, both in London and Edinburgh, and also representative offices in Russia: Moscow, Saint-Petersburg and Yekaterinburg.
+The Russian National Tourist Office, an award-winning travel company, was founded in 1997, and today has offices in London, as well as representative offices in Russia: Moscow, St Petersburg, Irkutsk and Yekaterinburg.

 The Russian National Tourist Office is the leading tour operator in the UK for outgoing tourism and business tourism to Russia for individuals, groups and business travellers.

 The company has been recognised as Russia’s Leading Travel Agency (link opens in a new tab) at the 27th edition of World Travel Awards in 2020 for the third year in a row.
 RNTO has also secured the title of Russia’s Leading Travel Management Company 2020 (link opens in a new tab).